tokufxug/ConvertingSideBySide3DVideoToMultiviewHEVC/README.md

 ```
 [View in Source][TranscodeVideo]

-The closure argument of `requestMediaDataWhenReady(on:using:)` runs on the provided [`DispatchQueue`][d] when the first data read is available.
+The closure argument of `requestMediaDataWhenReady(on:using:)` runs on the provided [`DispatchQueue`][22] when the first data read is available.
 The closure itself is responsible for managing resources that process the media data, and running a loop to process data efficiently.

 ## Create the video frame transfer session and output pixel buffer pool

 To perform the data transfer from the source track, the pixel input adapter requires a pixel buffer as a source.
-The app creates a [`VTPixelTransferSession`][24] to allow for reading data from the video source, and then creates a [`CVPixelBufferPool`][25] to allocate pixel buffers for the new multiview eye layers.
+The app creates a [`VTPixelTransferSession`][23] to allow for reading data from the video source, and then creates a [`CVPixelBufferPool`][24] to allocate pixel buffers for the new multiview eye layers.

 ``` swift
 var session: VTPixelTransferSession? = nil